 Have you ever noticed that the universe decides to throw an itchy, burning cold sore your way during the most inconvenient of times?
 Turns out this isn’t a coincidence or a sign of bad luck.
-Herpes simplex, to which 90% of American adults have been exposed, is reactivated when you’re under physical and emotional stress.
-Since such a common and contagious virus shouldn’t stop you from living your best life, we chatted with two dermatologists to figure out how to prevent, treat, and stop cold sores in their tracks.
+Some 90 percent of American adults have been exposed to herpes simplex, the virus that causes all cold sores, and it's reactivated when you’re under physical and emotional stress.

 Meet the Expert

-- Dr. Carl Thornfeldt is an Oregon-based award-winning researcher and clinical dermatologist and the founder of skincare brand Epionce.
+- Carl Thornfeldt, MD, is an Oregon-based award-winning researcher and clinical dermatologist as well as the founder of the skincare brand Epionce.

-- Dr. Rachel Nazarian is a dermatologist with Schwieger Dermatology Group and the author of several dermatology textbooks, such as Treatment of Skin Disease.
-Dr. Nazarian serves as a faculty member at Mount Sinai Medical Center’s Department of Dermatology.
+- Rachel Nazarian, MD, is a dermatologist with Schwieger Dermatology Group and the author of several dermatology textbooks, such as Treatment of Skin Disease.
+Nazarian serves as a faculty member at Mount Sinai Medical Center’s Department of Dermatology.

 Try a Dermatologist-Approved, Over-the-Counter Treatment